Melissa Skala

 Education

-M.S., University of Wisconsin – Madison
+B.S., Washington State University; M.S., University of Wisconsin – Madison; Ph.D., Duke University

 Combating cancer using photonics-based technologies and developing personal cancer treatment strategies